subframe7536/maple-font/README.md

 #### Font Feature Freeze

-There are three kind of options for feature freeze ([Why](https://github.com/subframe7536/maple-font/issues/233#issuecomment-2410170270)):
+There are three kinds of options for feature freeze ([Why](https://github.com/subframe7536/maple-font/issues/233#issuecomment-2410170270)):

 1. `enable`: Forcely enable the features without setting up `cvXX` / `ssXX` / `zero` in font features config, just as default glyphs / ligatures
 2. `disable`: Remove the features in `cvXX` / `ssXX` / `zero`, which will no longer effect, even if you enable it manually